musa-pro/brainboost/README.md

-# Math Ninja
+# eSchool
-This script is generated with help of AI
+This scripts are generated with help of AI